There are 15 item(s) tagged with the keyword "Water-based Sealers".

 Is it possible to smell sealer months after application?
 Someone asked me this regarding a stained and sealed floor in a Colorado residence.

 Consumers, often blown away with the low prices of desktop inkjet printers, forget to consider the additional cost of ink cartridges which put many of them on a first name basis with the folks at the office supply store.
-If you’re selling decorative concrete as no-maintenance, you could be missing out on tapping into the same sort of profit center those cartridges represent, either through selling products or providing maintenance services— or both.

 In the 30-odd years I’ve been in the concrete industry, first as a contractor and now as a retailer, I’ve heard time and again that water-based acrylic sealers can’t compare to solvent-based acrylics.